Posted on Leave a comment

 Back to the repair – it came to me because it wasn’t working and typical for faulty humbuckers one coil was showing ‘open circuit’ on the test meter.
 In these cases I can use the good coil as a reference to what the faulty coil should be.
 It had a dc resistance of 7.61 KOhms.
 Wiki told me the final dc resistance of the whole pickup is approx. 13KOhms so that gave me a pretty good indication of how I should wind it.
 That’s a powerful set of coils to go with that magnet.

 A bit of maths, plenty of experience and some intuition and I had a plan for winding it.
-Detailed information just isn’t available for this kind of job.
+Detailed information just isn’t available for the Fender Lead I Pickup.

 humbucker bobbin